 The Beit She’an/Sheikh Hussein border is the best to use in most cases.
 It is the closest to Tel Aviv and Jerusalem and offers a Jordan visa on arrival.

-The Eilat/Aqaba border also offers a visa on arrival but is only really convenient if you are hanging out at one of the Red Sea resorts near Eilat.
-The Allenby Bridge/King Hussein Bridge can be convenient for getting from Jordan to Israel but if you go in the opposite direction, you can’t get a Jordan visa on arrival.
+The Eilat/Aqaba border also offers a visa on arrival, but it is only convenient if you are hanging out at one of the Red Sea resorts near Eilat.
+The Allenby Bridge/King Hussein Bridge can be convenient for getting from Jordan to Israel, but if you go in the opposite direction, you can’t get a Jordan visa on arrival.

-For each border crossing, you will find info below on how to cross the border from Jordan into Israel and from Israel into Jordan.
+For each border crossing, you will find information below on how to cross the border from Jordan into Israel and from Israel into Jordan.

 A step-by-step guide for each of the Israel-Jordan land borders is provided here.
 To reiterate, the Beit She’an/Sheikh Hussein Crossing is arguably the easiest to cross.

-This is also referred to as the “Jordan River crossing”.
+This is also referred to as the “Jordan Rivecrossing.”.
 Follow the instructions below if you plan on using this Israel-Jordan border crossing.

 The Beit She’An/Sheikh Hussein Border Crossing